nembrinj/protofablab/2025/projects/Group103/README.md

 *Initial Idea*:

-The Small Gear is supposed to be attached directly onto the dc-holder, and use the rotation provided by the dc motor to propell the ball onto the ramp.
+The small gear is supposed to be attached directly onto the dc-holder, and use the rotation provided by the dc motor to propel the ball onto the ramp.

 *Final Iteration*:

-- **Considered Implementation:** Design a gear with a diameter of 4cm, the width as that of the length of the rod of the dc motor (minus the holder offset) and a hole in the middle with the diameter of the rod.
+- **Considered Implementation:** Design a gear with a diameter of 4 cm, the width as that of the length of the rod of the dc motor (minus the holder offset) and a hole in the middle with the diameter of the rod.

 The model file of the last iteration can be found at ```./3D-Models/small_spur_gear_2.f3d```.
 The gear can be seen marginally on the picture of the dc-holders with a rubber band overlay.